top of page

 • Volume & Weight Measurement

-1. Archimedes Method: The ceramic sample is weighed in air and then submerged in a liquid (usually water or a non-wetting liquid).
+1. Archimedes' Method: The ceramic sample is weighed in air and then submerged in a liquid (usually water or a non-wetting liquid).
 The difference in weight (buoyancy) allows for the calculation of the sample's volume, and thus its density.
 This method can distinguish between apparent density (including closed pores) and open porosity.

 2. Geometric Method: For simple, regular shapes, direct measurement of dimensions (length, width, height) to calculate volume, combined with mass measurement.
 Less accurate for complex parts or porous materials.